Identifying and Closing UX Gaps in Travel Platforms by Terrell MortonIdentifying and Closing UX Gaps in Travel Platforms by Terrell Morton

 Our Target User

 Our target users are Millennial parents seeking to book family getaways.
-This creates a unique business opportunity for booking sites to differentiate themselves as not only an intuitive booking site, but also a trusted and transparent family travel experience.
+This creates a unique business opportunity for booking sites to differentiate themselves not only as intuitive booking sites but also as trusted, transparent family travel experiences.

 Project Goals